-Most of these items are obvious .
+Most of these items are obvious or can be easily viewed through the menu system (Alphanumeric Labels, Status Messages, Menu Options).
 You should keep a record of Function Key (and PTT) settings and any numbers not programmed in your radio.
 Use the space below to record these items.